mcoder/private-set-intersection/README.md

 2. A 2-Round PSI Protocol Based on Paillier Encryption Scheme
 3. A 2-Round PSI Protocol Based on ElGamal Encryption Scheme

-The first protocol is initiated by the server.
-On the other hand, the second and third protocols are initiated by the client.
+The first protocol is initiated by the server, whereas the second and third protocols are initiated by the client.
+The Paillier encryption scheme is based on integer groups.
+Therefore, it requires a security parameter of at least 1024 to be secure with respect to currently available computing power.
+On the other hand, ElGamal encryption scheme is based on elliptic curve groups, which can provide comparable security only with a security parameter of 160.
+This makes the third protocol above far more efficient than the other two.
+Please refer to [this paper](http://link.springer.com/chapter/10.1007/978-3-642-14577-3_13) for more information regarding the theory behind these protocols.